chirathyh/chirathyh.github.io/_portfolio/flisma.md

 ---
-title: "Flisma - A Wearable Device Predict Injuries Due to Throwing"
+title: "Flisma - A Wearable Device to Predict Injuries Due to Throwing"
 excerpt: ""
 collection: portfolio
 ---